First Nations Digital Inclusion

 NBN Co Free Community Wi-Fi (Round 1)

-Since the Prime Minister's announcement in February 2024, 23 remote First Nations communities have been selected to receive NBN Co free community Wi-Fi connectivity.
-The selection of communities was based on consultation with the Advisory Group, National Indigenous Australians Agency (NIAA), Department of Social Services (DSS) and state and territory governments.
-Wi-Fi services in 20 communities are expected to be activated towards the end of 2024, with the remaining communities having their services activated in 2025.
+Since the Prime Minister's announcement in February 2024, 23 remote First Nations communities have been identified to receive NBN Co free community Wi-Fi connectivity.
+The identification of communities was based on consultation with the Advisory Group, National Indigenous Australians Agency (NIAA), Department of Social Services (DSS), state and territory governments as well as local community representatives.
+Wi-Fi services in 19 communities were activated during 2024, with the remaining communities to have their services activated in 2025.

 First Nations Community Wi-Fi Program (Round 2)

-A further $20 million (GST exclusive) was provided to roll out free community Wi-Fi solutions to additional remote and very remote First Nations communities.
+Under the program, the Government is providing a further $20 million (GST exclusive) to roll out free community Wi-Fi solutions to additional remote and very remote First Nations communities.
 This funding will be awarded to suitable applicants through an open competitive grant process and will target communities with poor levels of connectivity and digital inclusion to provide them with sustainable, place-based solutions, that meets community needs.

 Project Noticeboard